goodplayer/image_postgres/README.md

 * Restart on an old instance of unsupported versions(instance version < minimum supported versions)
 * Restart on an new instance of unsupported versions(instance version > maximum supported versions)
 * Stop the instance gracefully

+## 4. Upgrade Guide

+`Note: This image does not contain out-of-box upgrade scripts.
+For the details, please refer to the below.`

+### 4.1.
+Postgres Upgrade Methods

+#### 4.1.1.
+Backup - Restore

+1. Stop the postgres instance of the old version
+2. Backup the database
+3. Create a new postgres instance of the new version
+4. Restore the database
+5. Start the new postgres instance

+The drawback of this method:

+1. Take long time to back up and restore.
+This may cause long downtime.

+#### 4.1.2.
+In-place

+1. Stop the postgres instance of the old version
+2. Invoke pg_upgrade for in-place upgrade
+3. Start the postgres instance with the new version

+The drawback of this method:

+1. Even though it takes less time than Backup-Restore method, it still needs long downtime.

+#### 4.1.3.
+New Instance - Logical Replication (Suggested)

+1. Start a new postgres instance of the new version and run as a logical standby server from the primary.
+    * This may need a full backup from the primary ahead.
+2. Wait for the new standby server catching up with the primary
+3. Switch the primary to readonly mode and wait for the standby server has all the updates from the primary.
+4. Stop the old primary and promote the standby to the new primary.
+5. Switch clients to the new primary.

+The drawback of this method:

+1. No downtime but the switching plan is complex.

 ## A. References